jtod/Sigma16/docs/src/userguide/userguide.md

 corresponding to each address, so there are 2^16 = 64k memory locations.
 Each memory location is a 16-bit word.

-### Effective address
+Instructions specify memory addresses in two parts: the *displacement*, which is a word representing a binary number, and the *index*, which is one of the registers in the register file.
+For example, a memory address could be specified as $003c[R5]; the displacement is 003c and the index is R5.

-The effective address is defined to be the binary sum of the displacement and the index register.
+When the instruction is executed, the computer calculates the *effective address* by adding the value of the displacement and the value in the index register.
+If R5 contains 2, then the effective address of $003c[R5] is 003e.

+This scheme may seem more complicated than simply specifying the address directly, but it is extraordinarily flexible.
+If the machine language just gave the address as a single binary number, it would be limited to accessing simple static variables.
+The effective address mechanism is simple to implement in hardware, as you can see in the digital circuit processor, yet it allows the implementation of local variables, records, arrays, pointers and linked data structures, jump tables, and more.
+These techniques are described later.

-## Instruction control registers
+## Control registers

-There are several **program control registers** that enable the processor to keep track of the state of the running program.
+There are several instruction control registers that enable the processor to keep track of the state of the running program.
 These registers are rarely used directly by the machine language program, but they are essential for keeping track of the execution of the